Bury your gays: Response

 The death of Lexa in the CW's The 100 sparked viewer outrage and widespread controversy, becoming one of the first deaths to draw mainstream attention.
 Fans took to the internet to voice their frustrations and spearheaded initiatives to help bring about change.
 The 100 showrunner Jason Rothenberg later admitted to his mistake of perpetuating the trope, stating: "I would've done some things differently."

 In an attempt to combat this, the writers of the show Saving Hope, in collaboration with LGBTQ activist organization The Trevor Project, established the Lexa Pledge, a plea to showrunners and TV writers to do better by their LGBTQ characters.
 The pledge details numerous ways that writers can better represent the LGBTQ community by providing queer characters with meaningful storylines and to avoid killing them off to forward the plot of a straight character.
 The pledge was met with support with writers from shows like The Catch and Rookie Blue signing the pledge.

 However, some showrunners, most notably Grey's Anatomy showrunner Krista Vernoff, acknowledged the importance of the pledge in raising awareness but felt it could limit storytelling abilities and halt progress in terms of onscreen representations of queer characters.
 When the final season of She-Ra and the Princesses of Power premiered in 2020, showrunner ND Stevenson said that he could not "see another gay character die on TV for the moment.
 Maybe one day we can have a tragic gay romance again, but that has been, like, the only norm for so long."

 Increasing awareness and criticism of the trope has influenced creators to attempt to avoid it.
 In 2018, Star Trek: Discovery aired an episode in which a gay character played by Wilson Cruz was killed.
 Immediately after the episode aired, Cruz, GLAAD, and the showrunners released reassuring statements intimating that the character's death may not be final, with specific reference to avoiding the cliché.
 In the following season, Cruz's character returned from the dead by science-fictional means, and Cruz was added to the main cast.

 Elsewhere, Schitt's Creek writer and creator Dan Levy acknowledged that he wanted the relationship between David and Patrick to steer clear of tragedy and heartbreak in an open response to the growing trend of unhappy queer characters across the media landscape.
 Cast members of the show Yellowjackets were relieved to hear that the show chose to avoid the killing or mistreating of LGBT characters unfairly and were willing to take a stand to ensure the appropriate treatment of the onscreen queer characters.

+Fans also flocked to social media with the hashtag #LGBTfansdeservebetter to voice their opinions and arguing that queer representation had been less than satisfactory, alongside irresponsible management of queer characters and storylines by TV executives.